bagder/docs/curl-vs-httpie.md

 - Has JSON support
 - Colored output
 - Assumes "name=value" for POSTS (name:value or just "data" is hard/impossible
-  to send, not to mention POSTing "Connection:" - which instead will be intepreted as remove that header please)
+  to send, not to mention POSTing `Connection:` - which instead will be intepreted as remove that header please)
 - Can you do multipart a POST with two text-only fields?
 - Forbids UTF-8 symbols in HTTP request headers